kay30kim/kay30kim/README.md

 5. English

 ## My project
+1. Snap Drone
+  It is mobile application that takes photos and video with DJI drone by using just quick motion click button.
+We developed GCS(Ground Control System) in our drone so you can easily take photos and videos in hot places by using publi drone already builted in the position.

 <!--
 **kay30kim/kay30kim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.